EOSChronicleProject/eos-chronicle/README.md

   corresponding traces.
 Multiple (contract:action) tuples can be specified.
 By default, only `eosio:onblock` is blacklisted.

+* `enable-tables-filter = true|false` (=`false`) if enabled, activates
+  output filtering on table deltas for contracts matching `include-tables-contract` filters.

+* `include-tables-contract = NAME` If `enable-tables-filter` is enabled, one or multiple `include-tables-contract` options specufy the contract names for which table deltas would be included in the output.

 If both `enable-receiver-filter` and `enable-auth-filter` are enabled, the output will include traces matching any of the filters.
 The